 Working With Your Doctor

 You'll need a prescription from your doctor before you start taking opioids.
-The doctor can adjust your opioid dose as needed to help control your pain.
+The doctor can adjust the dose as needed to help control pain.

 While you're on opioid pain medications, check in with your doctor regularly.
 Your doctor will need to know: